Community Futures Central Kootenay is here to help local cannabis producers, processors, and retailers.

 Product prices are also declining in the legal market, and this is compressing cultivation margins the most compared to medical or legacy markets.
 If your planned facility is unable to breakeven at $1.75-$2.00 per gram wholesale price (to a processor) in the legal market, you may want to re-evaluate the model or explore other options.
 Building efficient high yield / low risk cultivation capacity, producing amazing bud, and having good relationships with processors (or developing processing capacity yourself) will be extremely important for business viability going forward.
 If you still want to jump in despite the challenges, and you have a great production track record and access to at least some of the capital you’ll need to get started, please give us a call!

 Client Success Story: SenPharm

-SenPharm worked with our Cannabis Business Transition Initiative to get licensed as a legal producer of organic, craft cannabis.
+SenPharm worked with our Cannabis Business Transition Initiative and lending teams to get licensed as a legal producer of organic, craft cannabis.
 Their micro-cultivation facility in Crawford Bay, BC, created 6 full-time and 10+ part-time jobs in the community.
 They process and distribute through Shelter.
 SenPharm co-owner Kevin McBride says, “I don’t think we would have got our project off the ground if it wasn’t for Community Futures.”

 Helpful links for the cannabis cultivation and processing sectors

 - Health Canada: Good Production Practices

 - Health Canada: Physical Security Measures